Air pollution measurement: Passive measurement

 Passive devices are relatively simple and low-cost.
 They work by soaking up or otherwise passively collecting a sample of the ambient air, which then has to be analyzed in a laboratory.
 One of the most common forms of passive measurement is the diffusion tube, which looks similar to a laboratory test tube and is fastened to something like a lamp post to absorb one or more specific pollutant gases of interest.
 After a period of time, the tube is taken down and sent to a laboratory for analysis.
 Deposit gauges, one of the oldest forms of pollution measurement, are another type of passive device.
 They are large funnels that collect soot or other particulates and drain them into sampling bottles, which, again have to be analyzed in a laboratory.

 Active measurement

-Active measurement devices are more automated, complex, and sophisticated, though not always more sensitive or reliable.
+Active measurement devices are automated or semi-automated and tend to be more complex and sophisticated than passive devices, though they are not always more sensitive or reliable.
 They use fans to suck in the air, filter it, and either analyze it automatically there and then or collect and store it for later analysis in a laboratory.
 Active sensors use either physical or chemical methods.
 Physical methods measure an air sample without changing it, for example, by seeing how much of a certain wavelength of light it absorbs.
 Chemical methods change the sample in some way, through a chemical reaction, and measure that.
 Most automated air-quality sensors are examples of active measurement.